-Part of our strategy was to license to our database customers and to other pharmaceutical and biotechnology companies our know-how and patent rights associated with the information we have generated in the creation of our proprietary databases, for use in the discovery and development of potential pharmaceutical, diagnostic or other products.
+Part of our prior strategy was to license to our database customers and to other pharmaceutical and biotechnology companies our know-how and patent rights associated with the information we have generated in the creation of our proprietary databases, for use in the discovery and development of potential pharmaceutical, diagnostic or other products.
 Any potential product that is the subject of such a license will require several years of further development, clinical trials and regulatory approval before commercialization, all of which is beyond our control, and possibly beyond the control of our licensee.
 These licensees may not develop the potential product if they do not devote the necessary resources or decide that they do not want to expend the resources to do the clinical trials necessary to obtain the necessary regulatory approvals.
 Therefore, milestone or royalty payments from these licenses may not contribute to our revenues for several years, if at all.
 We have decided to discontinue some of our gene and genomics-related patent prosecution and maintenance, and may in the future decide to discontinue additional gene and genomics-related patent prosecution and maintenance, which could limit our ability to receive license-based revenues from our gene and genomics-related patent portfolio.

-Our long-term investments may decline in value and our losses may increase.
+Our investments may decline in value and our losses may increase.

-We have made and may in the future make long-term investments in entities that complement our business.
+We have made and may in the future make investments in entities that complement our business.
 These investments may:

-- often be made in securities lacking a public trading market or subject to trading restrictions, either of which increases our risk and reduces the liquidity of our investment; - require us to record losses and expenses related to our ownership interest; - require us to record acquisition-related charges, such as in-process research and development; - · require us to record charges related to the impairment in the value of the securities underlying our investment; and - require us to invest greater amounts than anticipated or to devote substantial management time to the management of research and development relationships or other relationships.
+- often be made in securities lacking a public trading market or subject to trading restrictions, either of which increases our risk and reduces the liquidity of our investment; - require us to record losses and expenses related to our ownership interest; - require us to record acquisition-related charges, such as in-process research and development; - require us to record charges related to the impairment in the value of the securities underlying our investment; and - require us to invest greater amounts than anticipated or to devote substantial management time to the management of research and development relationships or other relationships.

 The market values of many of these investments can fluctuate significantly.
 We evaluate our long-term investments for impairment of their value on a quarterly basis.
-The volatility of the equity markets and the uncertainty of the biotechnology industry may result in fluctuations in the value of our investments in public companies.
 The value of our investments in private companies can fluctuate significantly.
 In past periods, market conditions have caused us to write-down the value of our private company investments, sometimes substantially, and market conditions may cause us to write down additional amounts.
 In addition, we have in the past written down the value of our debt investments in companies experiencing financial difficulties.
 Impairment could result in future charges to our earnings.
 Decreases in the value of our strategic investments may cause our losses to increase.
-As of September 30, 2005, the total aggregate value of our long-term investments was \$7.3 million.